FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Discussion

-Second, our evaluation focuses on point forecasts and a single class of error metrics.
-We do not provide a full probabilistic assessment of uncertainty, nor do we study asymmetric cost structures or tail risks in depth.
-In operational settings, operators should therefore complement point forecast accuracy with scenario analysis or probabilistic methods that explicitly represent residual uncertainty.
+Second, our evaluation centers on point-forecast accuracy.
+While probabilistic quality is assessed through nCRPS and prediction-interval coverage -- including a conformalized recalibration of the tree-based baselines (Appendix Tables~\ref{tab:combined_benchmark_ncrps} and~\ref{tab:combined_benchmark_picp}) -- we do not study asymmetric cost structures or tail risks in depth.
+In operational settings, operators should therefore complement forecast accuracy with scenario analysis or decision-oriented probabilistic methods that explicitly represent residual uncertainty.